SEG491X-W2023-T42/mikado-machine/README.md

 | [Project Management Gantt Chart](https://uottawa-my.sharepoint.com/personal/dqiao100_uottawa_ca/_layouts/15/guestaccess.aspx?docid=07b4afb81ea1b485dbaec7906683c5016&authkey=AVBAN_1w6hmBHhqfMNYwbdc&e=glD2qx) | Gantt chart for tracking tasks and planning over time |
 | [Formal Time Sheet](https://uottawa-my.sharepoint.com/personal/dqiao100_uottawa_ca/_layouts/15/guestaccess.aspx?docid=0290cd280943547d2b1fbee27c9330d13&authkey=AUHJjRQIY8Rv-EkD2LFu7u4&e=mEpMRc) | Time tracking |

+## License

+See the license [here](mikado-app/public/LICENSE.txt).
+The license applies to all files in this repository unless stated otherwise.

+This project is currently intended to be visible-source and not open-contribution like SQLite.
+This is currently in place to make it possible for our professor to evaluate our team project without outside interference.
+Derivative works are strongly discouraged, and the license will automatically assign us more rights than it gives you.
+At the end of 2023, we may decide to release it as open-source with/without a premium version.
+In the meantime, early testers are welcome to play with the beta version hosted on the cloud, though major breaking changing may occur regularly, including those affecting data.

 ## References